es2681/group_project/README.md

 - The file includes all of the data for each public school in NYC from cohorts 2003 to 2017.

-- The features that will be included in the modeling of the data are Cohort, %Grads, %Total Regents of Cohort, %Advanced Regents of Cohort, %Regents without Advanced of Cohort, %Dropout, SWD (Students with Disabilities), Ethnicity, Gender, Poverty.
+- The features that will be included in the modeling of the data are Category, Cohort Year, # Total Cohort, Cohort, %Grads, %Total Regents of Cohort, %Advanced Regents of Cohort, %Regents without Advanced of Cohort, %Dropout, SWD (Students with Disabilities), Ethnicity, Gender, Poverty.

 ### Questions to be answered:
 - In what ways can NYC Public Schools be classified?
 By what features are similar schools classified?